 Wondering what the most unusual places in Bangkok are?
 Here’s a list of some of them!

-Ever since then, I’ve returned to Bangkok as a visitor plenty of times, and my love for it only keeps growing.
+Ever since then, I’ve returned to Bangkok on solo trips as a visitor plenty of times, and my love for it only keeps growing.

 If you’re visiting, chances are you’re wondering what the best things to do in Bangkok are, and while I highly recommend checking out the highlights (they’re popular for good reason!), there are also plenty of hidden gems and unusual places in Bangkok that are also worth checking out.

 List of Unusual Places in Bangkok